 Picking the Right Air Conditioner Unit For House

-If your home’s cooling system is approaching the end of its life or your energy bills are excessive, you might think about buying an upgrade to your AC unit.
-How do you pick the best one?
+If your air conditioner is approaching the end of its cycle or if your energy costs are high, it may be time to buy a new AC system.
+But how do you pick the best one?

-Air conditioners are measured by the amount of BTUs they can remove from the air each hour.
+Air conditioners are sized according to the number of BTUs they are able to remove from the air each hour.
 This is the first thing you should look at.

 Window units

-Window units use between 500 to 1,400 watts to cool your home.
-This is lower than central air cooling systems, which can consume up to 3,500 watts.
+Window units consume between 500 to 1,400 watts of electricity when it is cooling your home.
+This is less than central air conditioning systems, which can consume up to 3,500 watts.

-Another benefit of window air conditioner is the ease to move from room to room as required.
-This is particularly useful for homes with little storage space.
-These units are easy to use and don’t require professional installation or maintenance.
-They are prone to wear out quickly and can be expensive to replace.
-They are also not as efficient as a ductless unit, and you will still need to pay for HVAC maintenance in Gainesville.
+Another benefit of a window air conditioner is that it is easy to move from room to another as needed.
+This is especially useful in homes that have little storage space.
+These units are simple to use and don’t require professional installation or maintenance.
+They tend to wear quickly and can be costly to replace.
+They are also not as energy-efficient as a ductless system, and you will still need to pay for HVAC maintenance in Gainesville.

-If you are looking for a more energy-efficient air conditioning unit, think about a Mitsubishi mini-split.
-They are not only more energy efficient than conventional ductless units, but can also be used as heating units during the winter.
-This will let you to get the most out of your air conditioning system in Florida and also save money on heating bills.
+You should consider an Mitsubishi mini split if you’re looking to find an air conditioner that is more efficient in energy use.
+They are not just more energy efficient than conventional ductless units, but they can also be used as heating units during the winter.
+This will let you maximize the efficiency of your air cooling in Florida and reduce your heating bills as well.

 Wall units

-Consider installing an air conditioner on your wall if you want a more permanent cooling option than an air conditioning unit for windows.
-These units work like an central AC system but are more efficient in energy usage because they are focused on a specific area at one time.
-They have internal thermometers that shut off the unit once the room is at a certain temperature, thereby saving energy.
-These models are less disruptive than central air systems, because they do not require ducts or vents to be added to your home.
+Consider installing an indoor unit if require a more durable cooling solution than windows air conditioning systems.
+They function as a central AC system but are more energy efficient because they are focused on one area at a time.
+They have internal thermometers that shut off the unit when the room reaches a specific temperature, saving energy.
+These models are less disruptive than central air systems since they don’t require ducts or vents to be installed in your home.

-When shopping for a through-the-wall unit, look for one with the correct BTU level to suit your space.
-BTU stands for British Thermal Unit and it is an indication of the amount of energy the unit consumes to cool your space.
-Abt offers a broad range of ENERGY STAR rated models that will save you money on your energy costs.
+When you are looking for a through-the-wall unit, make sure you choose one with the correct BTU level to suit your space.
+BTU is an abbreviation for British Thermal Unit.
+It is the amount of energy that the unit uses to cool a space.
+Abt offers a wide range of energy STAR certified models that can help you save money on your energy bills.

-These units are perfect for smaller homes where ductwork would be costly or difficult to install.
-They are also a great choice for rooms that are used only occasionally and do not require to be cooled frequently.
-An excellent example is an office that is only used by the owner and doesn’t need to be cooled all the time.
+These units are great for smaller homes, where ductwork can be either too expensive or difficult to install.
+These units are ideal for rooms that only require to be cooled occasionally and are not used regularly.
+This would be a good option for offices that are only occupied by the owner and doesn’t need to be cooled throughout the day.

-It is not without its imperfections.
-The main drawback is that it can’t effectively cool the entire house.
-The air is distributed in a circular pattern starting with the room nearest the unit, and then moving to further.
-This causes a less uniform temperature throughout the home than a central AC system.
+It has its shortcomings.
+The biggest drawback is that it doesn’t cool the entire house effectively.
+The air is distributed in a circular pattern beginning with the closest room to the unit, and then moving to further.
+This results in a less uniform temperature throughout the house than an central AC system.

-A wall-mounted air conditioner must also be maintained to perform at its best.
-A unit that is properly maintained can last up to 10 years.
-You can extend the lifespan of your air conditioning unit by scheduling regular maintenance prior to the summer heat arrives.
+Furthermore, a wall air conditioning unit needs to be maintained to function at its peak.
+A unit that is maintained properly can last up to 10 years.
+You can prolong the lifespan of your air conditioning unit by making sure it is maintained regularly before the summer season arrives.
 A professional can examine the unit and replace the air filter.
-They can also clean the evaporator coiled and test the refrigerant level.
+They can also clean the evaporator coiled and test the refrigerant levels.

 Split systems

-There are several kinds of HVAC systems that can be installed in homes such as split system units.
-These systems separate the system into indoor and outdoor units, unlike packaged units and window air conditioners which contain the entire HVAC unit in one unit.
-The indoor and outdoor units can be connected via refrigerant lines and control wiring.
+Split system units are just one of the various types of HVAC systems that are available for home installation.
+These systems separate the unit into indoor and outdoor units, unlike packaged units and window air conditioners which contain the whole HVAC unit in one unit.
+The indoor and outdoor units are connected via refrigerant pipe and control wiring.

-This type of system is ideal for cooling large areas in the home.
-The indoor air handlers are mounted on the wall and can be positioned in rooms that have no ceiling space available.
-The indoor air handlers suck in air from the room via an evaporator coil, which cools the air before returning it to the room.
-The refrigerant in the air handlers transforms from a liquid to a gas, which cools the evaporator and the room.
+This system is perfect to cool large areas of your home.
+The indoor air handlers are mounted on the wall and can be placed in rooms in which ceiling space isn’t available.
+The indoor air handlers pull in air from the room via an evaporator coil.
+It cools the air before returning it to the room.
+The refrigerant contained in the air handlers transforms from liquid to gas that cools the evaporator and the room.

-The primary drawback of a duplex system is the expense associated with installation and maintenance required.
-In addition to the initial cost, ductwork may become damaged as time passes, leading to costly repairs.
-The ducts may also be blocked, which can lead to a reduction in performance.
-Additionally the ducting system requires more maintenance than a split system.
-It is recommended to speak with an expert installer if are considering a split system.
+The main disadvantage to an duct system is the costs associated with installation and maintenance.
+The ductwork may become damaged over time which can lead to costly repairs.
+The ducts could also become obstructed, which can lead to decreased performance.
+A ducted system will require more maintenance than split systems.
+It is recommended to consult a professional installer if you are considering a split system.

 Mini-splits

-Mini splits include an outside compressor unit as well as an indoor air-handling unit.
-The units are connected through refrigerant lines.
-The unit pumps cooled indoor air into your home.
-The evaporator coil heats the air to warm the space.
-The heated air is returned to the outdoor unit, where thermal energy is released into the surrounding environment.
+Mini splits comprise an outdoor compressor unit and an indoor air handling unit.
+They are connected by refrigerant pipes.
+The unit pumps cooled air into your home, then the Evaporator coil heats it up to warm the space.
+The heated air is pulled back into the outdoor unit where the thermal energy is released to the air.

-The number of indoor handlers determines the heat-generating capacity of the system.
-This can vary between single-zone and multi-zone systems.
-Each indoor air handler is equipped with an evaporator, a fan and an air-filter which can be set to either warm or cool air.
-It is possible to alter the temperature by using a remote control.
+The quantity of indoor air handlers within the system determines its heating capacity, and this can differ between multi-zone and single-zone systems.
+Each indoor air handler is equipped with an evaporator, a fan and an air-filter that can be set for either warm or cool air.
+You can alter the temperature by using a remote control.

-Since they’re ductless, they can be put in within rooms that aren’t adequately cooled by a central HVAC system or for rooms with limited ducting such as basements and attics.
-A mini-split that is zoned could conserve energy too since it does not need to deliver conditioned air to rooms that aren’t being used.
+These systems are air-tight and can be placed on areas that aren’t adequately cooled by a central HVAC system or areas that have little ducting, like attics or basements.
+A mini-split that is zoned could conserve energy too since it doesn’t have to deliver conditioned air to rooms that aren’t being used.

-A ductless mini split system is not only more efficient at controlling the temperature in your home, but it can also improve the air quality inside by eliminating any pollutants that might be trapped in your ducts.
-These systems are also eco friendly and quiet, as they don’t release unpleasant odors or use fossil fuels.
-They require only minimal maintenance when properly maintained.
+In addition to offering better control of the temperature, a ductless mini-split system can also improve the quality of air in your home by eliminating contaminants that might be trapped in your home’s ducts.
+These systems are also eco safe and quiet, since they don’t emit odors or use fossil fuels.
+When properly maintained they require very little maintenance.
 Indoor units can last for up to 20 years.
 However, it is important to check them regularly for dirt and dust.

 Explore More